 Dr. Thelma Berquó’s research interests are on the effects of particle aggregation and foreign ions adsorption/doping on the properties of magnetic iron oxides.
-These research themes have important connection with fundamental problems in physics, material sciences, and also have applications to environmental magnetism.
-As these multidisciplinary problems have impact in different areas Thelma always had the opportunity to interact with scholars from many fields such as physics, chemistry, geology and biology.
+These research themes have an important connection with fundamental problems in physics and material sciences and also have applications to environmental magnetism.
+As these multidisciplinary problems have impacts in different areas, Dr. Berquó had the opportunity to interact with scholars from many fields such as physics, chemistry, geology, and biology.

-After the conclusion of her graduate studies, Thelma held post-doctoral positions at the Physics Institute of University of São Paulo and at the University of Edinburgh, Scotland.
-In 2003 she was offered a research associate position at the Institute for Rock Magnetism (a National Science Foundation facility) at the University of Minnesota, probably the best lab in the world in this field.
-Thelma spent seven years there interacting with people from all over the world.
-Her work at these institutions was always related to the identification and characterization of magnetic iron phases working with a variety of samples (including laboratory prepared, geological and biological materials), and using a broad range of instruments and techniques.
+After the conclusion of her graduate studies, Dr. Berquó held postdoctoral positions at the Physics Institute of the University of São Paulo and at the University of Edinburgh, Scotland.
+In 2003, she was offered a research associate position at the Institute for Rock Magnetism (a National Science Foundation facility) at the University of Minnesota — probably the best lab in the world in this field.
+She spent seven years there interacting with people from around the world.
+Her work at these institutions was always related to the identification and characterization of magnetic iron phases working with a variety of samples (including laboratory prepared, geological, and biological materials) and using a broad range of instruments and techniques.

-Besides having fun studying magnetism, Thelma likes cooking and baking, watching movies and traveling to different places in the company of her son and husband.
+Besides having fun studying magnetism, Dr. Berquó likes cooking and baking, watching movies, and traveling to different places in the company of her son and husband.

-2001-2002 Post-doctoral research fellow – Dept. of Geology and Geophysics – Univ. of Edinburgh – Scotland
+2001-2002 Postdoctoral research fellow, Dept. of Geology and Geophysics, University of Edinburgh – Scotland

 2000-2001 Postdoctoral research fellow, Physics Institute, University of São Paulo – Brazil